Mayank-Khurmai/Login-With-Google-using-PHP/README.md

-if you want to test the code please change client Id and secret key from setup.php
+If you want to test the code please change client Id and secret key from setup.php